Restobit/Speaker-Portal/README.md

 ## Install

-Run your favourite Web server and create a direcetory in your web folder which name must be need `speakerportal` because i'm hard coded the project url.
-(I will fix it soon)
+Run your favourite Web server and create a directory in your web folder which name has whatever you like.

 ## Database